Tonali to Tottenham is official: 115 million, Italian record

 In recent days the figure crystallised.
 On 2 July eurosport.it spoke of a 116-million transfer that would make Tonali «the first (and third) most expensive Italian ever»; the following day Goal.com doubled down, calling it «a record deal» and «the most expensive Italian player of all time».

-Today the announcement arrived.
+The official announcement arrived on 6 July.
 Calciomercato.com reported that «Sandro Tonali is officially a new Tottenham player», arriving from Newcastle for 115 million euros plus bonuses; eurosport.it reiterated the official nature of the deal, speaking of a 116-million operation for De Zerbi's Tottenham.
+Tuttosport too covered the official statement and the details, running the headline «He is special» and stressing that Tonali is reunited with De Zerbi.

-At this point nothing more is missing: the deal is closed and Tonali has a new shirt.
-The only detail still in play is the exact fee, which swings between the 115 million plus bonuses indicated by Calciomercato.com and the 116 million reported by eurosport.it.
-Either way, the former Milan man enters the history of the Italian transfer market.
+On Newcastle's side, Sportmediaset noted the midfielder's departure, describing the deal as «the second most lucrative sale in the club's history».
+Only one detail remains not fully settled, the exact fee, which swings between the 115 million plus bonuses indicated by Calciomercato.com and the 116 million reported by eurosport.it.
+Either way the deal is done: the former Milan man has a new shirt and enters the history of the Italian transfer market.

 Sources